PROJECT BACKGROUND

 VMC’s Greenbushes East Lithium and Bridgetown East Ni‐Cu‐PGE Projects comprise five granted tenements held by Venus Subsidiary, E70/5315, E70/5316, E 70/5620 and E70/5712, E 70/6009 (Venus Subsidiary) and one exploration application, E 70/5675 (VMC) outside of map area of Figure 1.

-Spodumene grains were identified in two samples (SWT001519, SWT001547).
-Results from these two samples were also verified via Laser-Induced Breakdown Spectroscopy (LIBS), confirming the chemical composition of spodumene in both samples as well as columbite-tantalite and cassiterite in one of the samples.
-The two samples are from different areas, referred to as the Cowslip and Flying Duck target areas. refer ASX announcement 17/09/24
+Spodumene grains were identified in two stream sediment samples (SWT001519, SWT001547).
+Results from these two samples were also verified via Laser-Induced Breakdown Spectroscopy (LIBS), confirming the chemical composition of spodumene in both samples and columbite-tantalite and cassiterite in one of the samples.
+The two samples are from different areas, referred to as the Cowslip and Flying Duck target areas refer to ASX announcement 17/09/24.

-The soil geochemistry outlined several broad anomalous areas defined by elevated concentrations of indicator elements Li-Nb-Sn-Ta ±W (Figures 5,6,7,8).
+The phase 1 soil sampling results outlined several broad anomalous areas defined by elevated concentrations of indicator elements Li-Nb-Sn-Ta ±W (Figures 5,6,7,8).
 Two areas, Ti Tree and Greenbushes East, have been selected for priority Phase 2 follow-up soil sampling.
-Detailed interpretation of results from Phase 1 and 2 will begin upon completion of Phase 2 and receipt of assay results.
+Detailed interpretation of results from Phases 1 and 2 will begin upon completion of Phase 2 and receipt of the assay results.

 Further Work